 Two figures are featured; the one standing is blowing smoke from a bowl whilst the one below collects honeycombs.
-The very essence of apiculture is demonstrated quite beautifully.
 The hives are large cylinders, stacked horizontally on top of each other and with a removable end (allowing one of the pair to remove the honey).

 The important thing to understand about the Hittites was that they were serious about honey and bees.
 Really serious.
 Hittite oaths involved honeycomb and clay tablets found at Boghaz-kevi which dated to 1300 BCE revealed a number of laws.
 Among these were fines for stealing hives, bees or even damaging hives.
-The laws themselves referred to earlier laws concerning these illegal practices.
-Not only did they codify their love of apiculture legally they also displayed it in their language, the Hittite word for honey mil-it and the word for sweet milittu are similar enough to suggest one may have been formed from the other.
+Not only did they codify their love of apiculture legally they also displayed it in their language.
+The Hittite word for honey ‘mil-it‘ and the word for sweet milittu are similar enough to suggest one may have been formed from the other.

-As with the nature of any empire the Hittite Kingdom started to unravel and by the 10th century BC the lands to the south and along the coast were left to whoever picked up the mantle of kingship.
-Beekeeping is absent from any mention in the Bible and the word ‘honey’ is never used within this context – indeed when honey is found it’s the wild variety.
-Given that the cultures to the north and the south had been keen beekeepers it seemed odd that the lands of the Old Testament should be bereft of beekeeping as we know there was some understanding of apiculture in these lands, after all how else could Thutmose have exacted his tribute?
+As with the nature of any empire the Hittite Kingdom started to unravel.
+By the 10th century BCE the lands to the south and along the coast were left to whoever picked up the mantle of kingship.
+Though bee keeping isn’t mentioned in the Bible (the word ‘honey’ is never used within the context of apiculture) it’s unlikely it was absent in the lands the Bible mentions.

 The hives from Tel-Rehov, the arrow points to the bee entrance (image source here)